Genre: Politics & Government

 The head had been impaled on a railing outside the Royal Courts of Justice in the Strand in the early hours of a cold November morning.
 There was a fine dusting of frost on the corpse’s hair and eyelids which gave it a festive touch.

 Stark contrasts are a staple of Great Opening Lines, and this exquisite opener is one of the best from a master craftsman.
-It was also one of my choices for a Smerconish.com post on “Twenty-One of the Best Opening Lines of 2021.“
+It was also one of my choices for a Smerconish.com post on The Best Opening Lines of 2021 (see the post here).

 The opening paragraph also contains a suggestion that more dark humor will be awaiting the reader—and that proves to be exactly the case.
 The narrator continued: “The dead man looked disconsolate.
 Reasonably so, in the circumstances, Charlie thought.“